GOP rep.: 'Not helpful' for Trump to share anti-Muslim videos

 Trump retweeted three videos Wednesday morning, showing people purported to be Muslims carrying out assaults and, in one video, smashing a statue of the Virgin Mary.

-Kinzinger said there are mornings when he wakes up saying he wished the President hadn't tweeted, adding that sharing the videos was "not helpful at all."
+Kinzinger said there are mornings when he wakes up saying he wished the President hadn't tweeted.

+"I don't think it helps to win at all," he said.
+"I think (it's helpful) to rally the people you can come and say, look, listen, we're fighting a real war on terror here.
+But, I think, to say it's basically all of Islam, us versus them, or to retweet this video, is definitely not helpful in the least."

-But more strategically, Kinzinger noted, animosity between Muslims and Americans may be what extends the war on terror.
+More strategically, Kinzinger noted, animosity between Muslims and Americans may be what extends the war on terror.

 "We have to fight what I call the next generational war on terror.
 It's the 7- and 8-year-olds," Kinzinger added.
 "Doesn't mean we fight them.
 It means we have to understand these are the ones that are either going to be the ones who are our enemies or they're going to be the ones who reject terrorism within their own community."